Van Cortlandt Park

 My body I commit to the earth, to be buried in a family vault which I intend to build on my plantation.
 If I do not cause the vault to be built in my lifetime, my executors are to build it, and deposit my remains therein.

 Frederick Van Cortlandt (1699-1749), Last Will and Testament

 Upon the death of Frederick Van Cortlandt in 1749, the family burial grounds were established on what has become known as Vault Hill in Van Cortlandt Park.
 The burial vault holds the remains of many Van Cortlandt family members who were interred there until the land became a public park in 1888.
 After that time, the family purchased a large plot in nearby Woodlawn Cemetery.

 The cemetery was entailed in perpetuity to the Van Cortlandt family after the City acquired the parkland.
-In 1890, Parks acquired the authority to issue all permits for repairs and restorations to Vault Hill.
-During the lawless 1960s, however, the grounds were vandalized and headstones and markers were removed.
+In 1890 NYC Parks acquired the authority to issue permits for repairs and restorations to Vault Hill.
+During the 1960s, however, the grounds were vandalized and headstones and markers were removed.